Bishop O'Connell High School

-Bishop Denis J. O'Connell High School (also known as DJO) is a Roman Catholic college preparatory school founded in 1957 in Arlington County, Virginia.
+Bishop Denis J. O'Connell High School (also known as DJO) is a private, Catholic college preparatory school founded in 1957 in Arlington County, Virginia.
 It was established by the Diocese of Richmond, but it has been under the direction of the Diocese of Arlington since 1974.
 The school is named for Bishop Denis J. O'Connell, Bishop of Richmond from 1912 to 1926.

-Brief History
+Brief history

 On September 9, 1957, under the auspices of the Catholic Diocese of Richmond, Bishop Denis J. O'Connell High School opened its doors as a co-institutional college preparatory school, admitting 360 ninth-graders.
 Greeting the class of 1961 were Brothers of Christian Schools and Sisters, Servants of the Immaculate Heart of Mary (IHM), who would guide their education.
 Since then, Bishop O'Connell has graduated more than 18,000 men and women.
 Today, the school serves the students from more than 80 different schools throughout the Washington, D.C. metropolitan area.